centreon/centreon-documentation/cloud/graph-views/map-web-access.md

 2. On the **Map** homepage, the **+** button means that you are allowed to create a map.
 This means you belong to a type of role that is granted the creator privilege.

-### Granting creator role

-Perform the following procedure to allow users to create maps by granting rights on the type of role they belong to.

-1. Go to **Monitoring > Map**.

-2. Click on **Edit creators**.
-A list of existing roles is displayed.

-3. Select the role(s) you want.

-4. Click on **Save** to confirm.
-Users belonging to the selected role(s) are now able to create maps.

 ## Privileges on a map

 > The **Editor** role must imperatively keep the **Owner** privilege.
 If you change this privilege, all users may lose access to maps.
 Technical improvements are in progress to avoid this issue.